 copyright law and extended that principle from songs to novels and is binding precedent in

 the Eleventh Circuit.

 The Supreme Court of the United States ruled in Campbell v.
 Acuff-Rose Music, Inc., 510 U.S. 569 (1994), that fair use is an affirmative defense to copyright infringement.
-This means that if the defendant's actions do not constitute an infringement of the plaintiff's rights (for example, because the plaintiff's work was not copyrighted, or the defendant's work did not borrow from it sufficiently), fair use does not even arise as an issue.
+This means that if the defendant's actions do not constitute an infringement of the plaintiff's rights, fair use does not even arise as an issue.
 However, it also means that, once the plaintiff has proven (or the defendant concedes) that the defendant has committed an infringing act, the defendant then bears the burden of proving in court that his copying should nonetheless be excused as a fair use of the plaintiff's work.